 Meaning and History

-The series’s launch almost immediately made its trademark recognizable because crushed soap was used for washing until then.
+The series’ launch almost immediately made its trademark recognizable, as crushed soap had been used for washing up to that point.
 And this tool contains special ingredients that “push” the dirt from the inside.
-It was the main components that served as the basis for the brand name introduced into the logo.
+It was the main components that formed the basis for the brand name incorporated into the logo.
 It is sodium perborate and sodium silicate: per + sil.
-Over the many years of its existence, there are ten types of emblems in its history (distributor – Unilever).
+Over the years, there have been 10 types of emblems (distributor: Unilever).

 What is Persil?

 Persil is a German brand of cleaning products.
-It was launched by Henkel, introducing laundry detergent in 1907.
+It was launched by Henkel in 1907 as a laundry detergent.
 The brand is now owned by Henkel and conglomerate Unilever, which has the right to sell the product in New Zealand, Australia, China, France, Ireland, the United Kingdom, and almost all of Latin America.

 the 1910s – 1930s